legenduzo/printf_test_cases/README.md

 The printf test cases are in the main.c file.
-Test results are in expected_results.md file.
+Test results are in expected_results.c file.

 The expected results are what you should aim for as you test your printf function.